1.25 kilometres - 15 minutes

 Wascana Centre is a place for fun.
 Enjoy a picnic in Goosehill Park, explore the Saskatchewan Science Centre, visit the Kramer Imax Theatre, or play at Candy Cane Park.
 There’s something for everyone!

-- Across the road and to the north is Wascana Place, the headquarters for Wascana Centre Authority.
+- Across the road and to the north is Wascana Place.
 Maps and information on Wascana Centre and the city are available here.
 The joe moran historic gallery is located on the upper level of the building.
 When it's not booked, the beautiful Lady Slipper Courtyard at the rear of the building is also open to the public to come and enjoy.

 - Once you cross Broad Street you enter an area of Wascana Centre called Goosehill Park, a popular picnic area.
 The gently rolling terrain was built by using the excavation of a sunken parking lot behind the College Avenue Campus of the University of Regina.
 In the winter Goose Hill becomes a favourite spot for tobogganing and cross country skiing.

 The Wascana Marsh, east of the Broad Street Bridge, is formally designated as a wildlife refuge.
 This came about in September of 1913 when the provincial government established the area as the Wascana Game Preserve.
 Part of the preserve later became the Wascana Bird Sanctuary and then the Wascana Waterfowl Park.

 As you walk along the lakeshore you can see across to the Conexus Arts Centre.
 Providing southern Saskatchewan with a versatile centre for cultural and theatrical productions, it was built as a centennial project in 1967 and completed in 1970.